qqqube/covid-data-webapp/README.md

 # Coronavirus Data Visualization WebApp

-`covid19-data` is a data visualization web application written in Flask and deployed on Heroku that queries APIs over coronavirus data from credible sources such as the World Health Organization, JHU, CDC, and statista.
+`covid19-data` is a data visualization web application written in Flask and deployed on AWS Elastic Beanstalk that queries APIs over coronavirus data from credible sources such as the World Health Organization, JHU, CDC, and statista.

 ![](static/home.jpeg)
 ![](static/country.jpeg)